johnsonjh/j-hpn-ssh/README.md

 **J-HPN-SSH** is an experimental development fork of **HPN-SSH**.
 It is not associated in any way with the upstream project.
-It currently incorporates select changes from the IBM, Red Hat, and Debian SSH distribtions, various other patches to keep up to date with upstream _OpenSSH-portable_, and various adjustments to **HPN-SSH**'s buffer sizing and congestion control.
+It currently incorporates select changes from the IBM, Red Hat, and Debian SSH distributions, various other patches to keep up to date with upstream _OpenSSH-portable_, and various adjustments to **HPN-SSH**'s buffer sizing and congestion control.

-## **J-HPN-SSH** Future Plans
+## **J-HPN-SSH** future plans

-Besides staying up-to-date with _OpenSSH-portable_, currently, plans include additional tuning, including assembly-level optimization, of existing code, as well as the addition of new cryptographic functionality, likely to include new post-quantum algorithms, enhanced hashing and key exchange mechanisms, and new key systems, such as SHAKE, SHA-3, BLAKE-3, Schnorrkel/Ristretto-Sr25519, Ristretto255/Curve25519-Dalek, X448-Goldilocks, E-5321, Kyber, SIDH, Dilithium, SPHINCS-SHAKE256, SPHINCS+, etc.
+Besides staying up-to-date with _OpenSSH-portable_, currently, plans include additional tuning, including assembly-level optimization, of existing code, as well as the addition of new cryptographic functionality, likely to include new post-quantum algorithms, enhanced hashing and key exchange mechanisms, and new key systems, such as SHAKE, SHA-3, BLAKE-3, Schnorrkel/Ristretto-Sr25519, Intermac, Ristretto255/Curve25519-Dalek, X448-Goldilocks, E-5321, Kyber, SIDH, Dilithium, SPHINCS-SHAKE256, SPHINCS+, etc.